slimlime/exploratory/README.md

 ## Assembler

-A 6502 assembler with a syntax suitable for Lisp.
+A 6502 assembler for Lisp.
 For simplicity the addressing modes are explicit rather than based on syntax.
+Syntax is dull.
 All lisp constructs are allowed- each 6502 instruction maps to a lisp function each of which emits bytes into a buffer.

 Compilation requires (at least) two passes.
 The same code executes the same way for each pass, except that a flag can be set to ensure that all labels have been resolved.